UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-model-and-deploy.md

  *  [Docker](https://docs.docker.com/get-docker/) & [Docker Compose](https://docs.docker.com/compose/install/)
  *  At least 6GB RAM free for the OpenTOSCA docker-compose

-Before starting with this tutorial clone the <https://github.com/OpenTOSCA/opentosca-docker> repository and read through the README once.
+Before starting with this tutorial clone the <https://github.com/OpenTOSCA/opentosca-docker> repository and read through the relevant sections of the README once (e.g. the first two sections, tips and tricks and troubleshooting).

 ## Model the Application